MehdiBC/MV--Architectures-EVAX/README.md

 # Evax

-This project has been made by Mehdi BEN CHIKHA and Ghassen Daoud.
+This project has been made by Mehdi BEN CHIKHA, Ghassen Daoud and Mouheb Ben chiekh.